fgauna12/AzureRancherHa/README.md

 # Rancher 2.4+ with High Availability on Azure

+:warning: This solution is no longer needed.
+With Rancher 2.5, you can host Rancher on any managed cluster like AKS.
+AKS supports availability zones as well.

 A reference architecture for running Rancher using k3s on Azure with availability zones on Azure.
 The goal is to follow best practices for Azure and Rancher.
 This architecture assumes a [hub/spoke Rancher](https://rancher.com/docs/rancher/v2.x/en/best-practices/deployment-strategies/) topology.